 Intro: An indie rock outfit formed in Portland, OR, the Decemberists were a staple of the growing folk rock movement of the mid 2000s.
 Loosely named after a group that caused an 1825 Russian uprising, the band's oeuvre contains many references to the past, including heavy reference to folklore.
 The band's instrumentation set them apart from other groups at the time, often including a Hammond organ, accordion or hurdy-gurdy on their recordings.
 Frontman Colin Meloy's penchant for literary verse, almost always singing a song from the point of view of a character and even writing full song cycles (as can be found on the 2006 EP The Tain), also distinguishes the band.
 “The Gymnast, High Above the Ground”, an abstract story featuring use of unusual rock instruments (including the vibraphone), is a characteristic example of the band's musical style.

 Analysis: While there is some evidence of contrasting rhythms between the guitar, drums, vocal line and piano/steel guitar/bass as the song begins, the main cross-rhythmic conflict occurs as the initial verses give way to the chorus and the compound meter becomes apparent (heard in the accompanying video recording for the first time at 2:26).
-Despite the fact that the meter has shifted clearly to 6/8, there is a very strong clash of 2 against 3 between the drums and all of the other instruments, which show up in full force in the chorus, along with the vocal line.
+Despite the fact that the meter has shifted clearly to 6/8, there is a very strong clash of 2 against 3, demonstrated even in just the drumset, with the ride cymbal outlining a subdivided 6/8 pattern and the snare drum playing in almost 3/4.
+This also contrasts with the other instruments, which show up in full force in the chorus, along with the vocal line.
 The conflict gives way to a clear 6/8 meter in the outro – the essential victory of the triple meter signified by the dominance of the violin and the vocal line, which repeats “April marches on” to the end of the song.

 Considerations for Teaching: While many Decemberists songs feature totally inappropriate stories and subject matter, even though presented in a whimsical, anachronistic way, this song in particular contains no offensive subject matter or language.
 Because of its rhythmic complexity and broad use of instrumentation, it serves as a strong listening example in the classroom.